Kitchen and Other Stories

 Let the seeds cure in the salt for four days, giving them a mix daily.

-After four days, wash off the salt from the seed and pat dry.
+After four days, wash the salt off the seeds and pat them dry.

 Golden caramel sauce in a glass jar, ready for desserts or baking, showcasing rich, smooth texture and inviting colour.
 Perfect for adding sweetness and flavour to various dishes.

-Add apple cider vinegar, sugar and salt to a pot and quickly boil.
-Once the sugar and salt have dissolved, remove from heat and cool.
+Add apple cider vinegar, sugar, and salt to a pot and bring to a quick boil.
+Once the sugar and salt have dissolved, remove from the heat and cool.

 Fermentation process with green peppercorns for homemade pickles or gourmet cooking.
 Fresh green peppercorns soaked in brine, capturing their natural flavour for culinary uses or preservation.